 This is a new revolutionary method for seismically upgrading existing masonry structures.
 The cost can be drastically cheaper compared to conventional seismic upgrades.
-Spray on Foam + Coatings works with SR Contractors in SW Portland on seismic rehab projects.
+Spray On Foam & Coatings works with SR Contractors in Southwest Portland on seismic rehab projects.
 For bids, please contact SR Contractors: 503-246-1480.

 As discovered in the 1989 Loma Prieta earthquake, unreinforced masonry buildings have limited capacity for resisting seismic loads.
 They are susceptible to wall collapse caused by out-of-plane loads from seismic forces.

 Masonry Composite Earthquake (MCE) Rehabilitation System

 Engineered to help unreinforced masonry buildings better resist seismic activity, the MCE Rehabilitation System counts on an injection of urethane foam into wall interstitial space, providing stability to keep walls standing during even the more intense of earthquakes.

 Skilled technicians inject specially formulated urethane foam into wall cavities.
 The urethane bonds to interior wall surfaces.
 When the foam hardens, it has the structural properties to support clay tile walls in the event of seismic activity.

 The urethane foam itself can be described as a “sticky, super glue-like substance.”
 It forms a highly aggressive permanent bond with the clay tile, reinforcing against the effects of an earthquake.

 Whereas other techniques involve placing a metal stud wall in front of the existing wall, MCE does not require the addition of another wall; it does not encroach in any way on hallway or room space.